Great Hammerhead shark (Sphyrna mokarran)

 Due to their similarity in appearance to the scalloped hammerhead shark, both the great and smooth hammerhead sharks have been added to CITES Appendix II in an effort to better regulate the international trade of all three species to ensure their sustainability.

 On December 21, 2012, we received a petition from WildEarth Guardians to list the great hammerhead shark (Sphyrna mokarran) as threatened or endangered under the ESA throughout its entire range, or, as an alternative, to delineate the species into distinct population segments (DPSs).
 On March 19, 2013, we received a petition from Natural Resources Defense Council to list the northwest Atlantic population of great hammerhead sharks as a threatened DPS, or, as an alternative, to list the great hammerhead shark as threatened throughout its range.
-On April 26, 2013, we published a notice that listing of great hammerhead sharks may be warranted, and we have commenced a status review of the species.
+On April 26, 2013, we published a notice that listing of great hammerhead sharks may be warranted, and we commenced a status review of the species.
+In June 2014, we completed the status review and determined that the species does not warrant listing at this time.

 (All documents are in PDF format.)